MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Provide segmentation** to the VMs and scale sets by setting network boundaries, access controls, and also place VMs in resource groups that share the same lifecycle.
 >
-> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources. _Use Microsoft Entra ID_ for authentication and authorization needs making sure of strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
+> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources. _Use Microsoft Entra ID_ for authentication and authorization needs, making sure strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
 >
->     Restrict resource access based on conditions using Azure Entra ID Conditional Access. _Define the conditional policies_ based on duration and the minimum set of permissions.
+>     Restrict resource access based on conditions using Azure Entra ID Conditional Access. _Define the conditional policies_ based on duration and the minimum set of required permissions.
 >
 > - **Use network controls to restrict ingress and egress traffic**.
-Place VMs and scale sets in Azure Virtual Network for isolation and put network security groups to filter traffic.
+Place VMs and scale sets in Azure Virtual Network for isolation and define network security groups to filter traffic.
 Protect against distributed denial of service (DDoS) attacks and _use load balancers and firewalls rules_ to protect against malicious traffic and data exfiltration attacks.
 >
 >     Use [Azure Bastion](/azure/bastion/bastion-overview) provides _secure connectivity to the VMs for operational access_.
 >
 >     Communication to and from the VMs to PaaS services should be over _private endpoints_.
 >
 > - **Reduce the attack surface** by hardening OS images and removing unused components. _Use smaller images_ and remove binaries that are not required to run the workload.
-Additionally, _tighten VM configurations_ by removing default accounts, ports, and other settings that aren't needed.
+Additionally, _tighten VM configurations_ by removing default accounts, ports, and other features that aren't needed.
 >
-> - **Protect secrets** such as certificates needed for data in transit authentication.
-Consider using the Azure Key Vault extension ([Windows](/azure/virtual-machines/extensions/key-vault-windows), [Linux](/azure/virtual-machines/extensions/key-vault-linux)) that provides _automatic refresh of certificates_ stored in an Key Vault.
+> - **Protect secrets** such as certificates needed for the protection of data in transit.
+Consider using the Azure Key Vault extension ([Windows](/azure/virtual-machines/extensions/key-vault-windows), [Linux](/azure/virtual-machines/extensions/key-vault-linux)) that provides _automatic refresh of certificates_ stored in a Key Vault.
 When it detects a change in the certificates, the extension retrieves and installs the corresponding certificates.
 >
 > - **Threat detection**.
 Monitor VMs for threats and misconfigurations.
 Use [Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to capture VM and OS changes, and maintain an audit trail of access, new accounts, and changes in permissions.
 >